Thumpstar: History

-Hunter came across a pit bike at a 2003 Trade fair.
+Hunter came across a pit bike at a 2003 trade fair.
 He considered that he could improve on the model and make his own pit bikes.
 In April 2004 with the assistance of a Taiwanese Company Thumpstar bikes began to be produced.

 First two years

 The first Thumpstar models were released into the market between 2004 and 2006.
 They were the JNR 90cc, Super Hunge 110cc and the Professional Hunge 125cc.
 The most successful was the Professional Hunge with its CNC TUV certified full billet T6 heat treated alloy frame.
 Thumpstar became a well-known pit bike brand with global sales turnover reaching more than A$45 million in its first 13 months of business.

-Problems with infrastructure and Trademark infringements by other company's selling counterfeit Thumpstar's caused its demise.
+Problems with infrastructure and trademark infringements by other company's selling counterfeit Thumpstars caused its demise.

 Terra Moto

 Learning from this, Hunter, in 2007, changed Thumpstar's name to Terra Moto and secured its intellectual property.
-But unlike Thumpstar, the models didn't sell well and shortly after manufacturering ceased.
+Unlike Thumpstar, the models didn't sell well and shortly after manufacturing ceased.

-New Beginnings
+New beginnings

 In 2012, an agreement was signed May 10, to restart the company with 3 new models: the TSX 88cc, TSX 125cc and TSR 160cc.
 From 2013 Thumpstar began developing junior motocross bikes, releasing its TSB-C, TSX-C and TSR-C competition models in 2015.
-Thumpstar's have competed in the world mini moto champs in Las Vegas, with riders including Mike Brown, Dan Cartwright and Mike Leavitt.
+Thumpstars have competed in the world mini moto champs in Las Vegas, with riders including Mike Brown, Dan Cartwright and Mike Leavitt.

 By 2015 Thumpstar was making sixteen models from 50cc to 250cc and five varieties: the TSB(basic), TSX(Mid-Range), TSR(Racing), TSK(Kids) and TSC(Competition).
 The bikes were designed for youths, trail riding, Motocross and pit bike racing.
-In April 2015 Thumpstar declared Chartreuse as its official colour.
+In April 2015 Thumpstar declared chartreuse as its official colour.